Kava: Effects of consumption

 The nature of effects will largely depend on the cultivar of the kava plant and the form of its consumption.
-Traditionally, only noble kava cultivars have been consumed as they are accepted as safe and produce desired effects.
-The specific effects of various noble kavas depend on various factors, such as the cultivar used (and the related specific composition of kavalactones), age of the plant, and method of its consumption.
-However, it can be stated that in general noble kava produces a state of calmness, relaxation and well-being without diminishing cognitive performance.
+Traditionally, only noble kava cultivars have been consumed, as they are accepted as safe and produce desired effects.
+The specific effects of various noble kavas depend on various factors, such as the cultivar used (and the related specific composition of kavalactones), age of the plant, and method of consumption.
+However, it can be stated that in general, noble kava produces a state of calmness, relaxation, and well-being without diminishing cognitive performance.
 Kava may produce an initial talkative period, followed by muscle relaxation and eventual sleepiness.
+The beverage has initial numbing and astringent effect in the mouth caused by the local anesthetic action of kavalactones and chewing it has local anesthetic effects similar to that of cocaine and longer lasting than benzocaine.

 As noted in one of the earliest Western publications on kava (1886): "A well prepared Kava potion drunk in small quantities produces only pleasant changes in behavior.
 It is therefore a slightly stimulating drink which helps relieve great fatigue.
 It relaxes the body after strenuous efforts, clarifies the mind and sharpens the mental faculties".